Midwifery Unit Network Team

 After she finished her Masters in Midwifery (MSc) at the University of Leuven (Belgium) Ellen moved to London to work as a midwife.
 She works in the St Mary’s hospital Birth Centre, which is part of Imperial College NHS Trust.
 In February 2016, she was awarded with a Fellowship from Imperial College Healthcare Charity (ICHC).
 She is working collaboratively on an NIHR Knowledge Mobilisation research project with the title: ‘NICE Birthplace Action’ and is one of the co-authors of the Midwifery Unit Standards.

 Chantelle has been a practising midwife since 2000, working in a variety of roles in the NHS, as an independent practitioner and as an academic midwife teacher.
-For the past 7 years, Chantelle has been a consultant midwife in normality, working in two large London teaching hospitals.
+Chantelle’s clinical expertise lies in midwife-led models of care; from 2011 – 2019, she was a consultant midwife in normality, working in two large, teaching hospitals in London.
+She left the NHS in 2019 to become a freelance consultant midwife, relocating from London to Cumbria.
+Since this time, Chantelle has been the lead for the Midwifery Unit Academy.

 Richard Hallett MBE